Final-year2025/Final-year2025/README.md

-# Welcome to Our Project 👋✨
+# Welcome to EZPRINTS 👋✨

 We are a team of four passionate developers working together to build something amazing!
 Here's a little about us and our project: